dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 [!code-cshtml[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie22/Views/Movies/IndexOriginal.cshtml?range=1)]

-The `@model` directive allows you to access the list of movies that the controller passed to the view by using a `Model` object that's strongly typed.
+The `@model` directive allows access to the list of movies that the controller passed to the view by using a `Model` object that's strongly typed.
 For example, in the *Index.cshtml* view, the code loops through the movies with a `foreach` statement over the strongly typed `Model` object:

 [!code-cshtml[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie22/Views/Movies/IndexOriginal.cshtml?highlight=1,31,34,37,40,43,46-48)]

-Because the `Model` object is strongly typed (as an `IEnumerable<Movie>` object), each item in the loop is typed as `Movie`.
+Because the `Model` object is strongly typed, as an `IEnumerable<Movie>` object, each item in the loop is typed as `Movie`.
 Among other benefits, this means that you get compile time checking of the code.

 ## Additional resources